Snow creates difficult road conditions in many areas

 Met Éireann said a combination of spring tides and high seas would create “a significant risk of coastal flooding”.

-Storm Ciara is forecast to bring strong westerly winds to coastal areas on Monday with mean speeds of 65km/h to 80km/h expected as well as gusts of up to 130km/h.
+Storm Ciara is forecast to bring strong westerly winds to coastal areas on Monday as it continues its path, with mean speeds of 65km/h to 80km/h expected as well as gusts of up to 130km/h.

-ESB Networks said it was working to restore power to 14,000 homes and businesses on Sunday.
+ESB Networks said at 12.30pm on Monday that it was working to restore power to 9,000 homes and businesses.

-By Monday morning it appeared as if many of these had been resolved, although homes and businesses in parts of Kerry, Cork, Donegal, Galway and Limerick remain without power.
+Road-Users are advised to aware of heavy snowfall in the Sallygap and Wicklow Gap areas, which are totally impassable.
+Please avoid these locations. pic.twitter.com/oyL86rE0Ke— An Garda Síochána (@GardaTraffic) February 10, 2020

 Met Éireann forecaster Linda Hughes said some travel disruption should be expected as a result of the weather.